Trayce Thompson Preview, Player Props: White Sox vs. Diamondbacks

 Trayce Thompson At The Plate

-- Thompson is batting .174 with two doubles, six home runs and 22 walks.
+- Thompson has two doubles, six home runs and 23 walks while hitting .170.

-- In 26.2% of his 61 games this season, Thompson has picked up at least one hit.
-He's also had five multi-hit games.

-- In four games this season, he has hit a long ball (6.6%, and 3.9% of his trips to the dish).

-- Thompson has picked up an RBI in 11.5% of his games this season, with two or more RBI in 6.6% of his games.
-He has also driven in three or more runs in one contest.
+- Thompson has driven in a run in seven games this season (11.3%), including four games with more than one RBI (6.5%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.